the-turing-way/the-turing-way/book/website/project-design/filenaming.md

 ## Chapter content

-There are three principles to naming things; the first two apply to all kinds of things and the third is optional but valuable for keeping track of your files.
+There are three principles to naming things; the first two apply to all kinds of things and the third is optional but valuable for keeping track of your files {cite}`Bryan2015Filenaming`.

 File names should be:
 1. Machine readable